 There are actually three glass beaches — all former city trash dump sites — that cough up beautiful sea glass.

 Local Lore: From 1906 to 1967, everything from cars to batteries to bottles, cans and appliances were unceremoniously pushed over the cliffs into the ocean — a common practice of seaside cities for centuries.
 Mother Nature responded to this abuse with a nice surprise in the form of smooth, colored sea glass treasure in a rainbow of colors.
+Be sure to visit the Sea Glass Museum, owned and operated by Capt.
+Cass Forrington, a retired sea captain.
+There you’ll discover the world’s largest permanent sea glass exhibit.
+The museum is now a must see for all visitors to the Mendocino coast.

 From Highway 1, turn west on Elm Street (Denny’s is on the corner) and drive a few blocks to Glass Beach Drive.
 Park at the intersection and walk down to the beach.